What is the Equity in My Car?

 If your car is worth enough money on the market, you could not only receive a free estimate online, but you could also be preapproved for a title loan!1 With title loans serviced by LoanMart, there are no obligations, so go ahead and see how much your car is worth.

-Now that you know the market value of your car, you can subtract what you still owe on your car from that total–be sure to include all loan payout fees.
+Now that you know the market value of your car, you can subtract what you still owe on your car from the current value – be sure to include the current payoff including any potential fees in the amount you owe.
 The difference is the equity in your car!

 If you don’t have a loan on your car, your equity is just the value that you found for your car.